A Complete Room-by-Room Guide to Organize Your House (Checklist)

 - Keep your nightstand as clutter-free as possible for a more relaxing environment.

-- Use the space under your bed to store seasonal items.
+- Use the space under your bed to store seasonal items in clothes storage bags.

 - File your clothing vertically in drawers.